-The BEPS 1 Implementation Act leads to an extension of co-operation obligations in crossborder situations that is based on BEPS Action

-13 - Transfer Pricing Documentation and Country-by-Country Reporting.
+The BEPS 1 Implementation Act led to an extension of co-operation obligations in cross-border situations, based on BEPS Action 13 (Transfer Pricing Documentation and Country-by-Country Reporting).
 As a result, the transfer pricing documentation now consists of:

-- a master file; - a country-specific and company-related local file; and - a country-specific country-by-country report.
+• a master file;

+- a country-specific and company-related local file; and - a country-specific country-by-country report.

-Furthermore, the information exchange standards and reporting obligations arising from the amendments to the EU Mutual Administrative Cooperation Directive have been implemented into German law.
-The amended transfer pricing documentation rules are applicable for the first time to fiscal years starting after 31 December 2016.
+The information exchange standards and reporting obligations arising from the amendments to the EU Mutual Administrative Cooperation Directive have also been implemented into German law.
+The amended transfer pricing documentation rules are applicable for fiscal years starting after 31 December 2016.